20-Year-Old Man Charged With Murder Of Milan Loncar, Temple Grad Killed Walking Dog In Brewerytown

 The incident was caught on surveillance video.

-Authorities said Josephus was apprehended just after 8:30 p.m. on Wednesday, when police stopped a 2012 Ford Focus he was driving at B Street and Indiana Avenue in connection to a carjacking from Tuesday.
-Police said four men fled from the car, but Josephus was picked up.
+Authorities said Davis was apprehended just after 8:30 p.m. on Wednesday when police stopped a 2012 Ford Focus he was driving at B Street and Indiana Avenue in connection to a carjacking from Tuesday.
+Police said four men fled from the car, but Davis was picked up.

-An investigation found that Josephus was wearing the same clothes as the suspect who shot Loncar just hours before.
-Josephus was later identified as the gunman, police said.

-According to Philadelphia police inspector Derrick Wood, Josephus has two open felony cases and is still on the streets because his bail was reduced.

 “This male was on the street with two open felony cases because his bail was reduced from 200k to 12k,” Wood wrote in a tweet.
 “This is ridiculous and another example of bail decisions that are being made without considering the safety of the community.
 Consequences matter.”